 A short stroll can invigorate the rest of your day, suggests research presented to the American Heart Association.
 Women who walked briskly for 70 minutes a week (or 10 minutes after lunch a day) reported 18% more energy than their sedentary peers after 6 months.
 They also felt more clear-headed and confident, had fewer aches, and hoisted groceries and climbed stairs more easily.

-Obviously, these are short-term options.
 If a lack of energy is persistent for you, consider the quality of your sleep, caffeine intake, sugar intake, stress management and workload.
-However, if you consume a few too many chocolate eggs or hot cross buns this Easter, try a few of these tips to get back to optimal health and energy.
+However, these short terms tips will help get back on track to optimal health and energy.

 To understand your body and to unlock the energy you want, a good place to start is to take the Macronutrient Profile Test to find out what foods are right for you.